It’s official. I’ve joined the ranks of the Great Resignation and quit my job.

 To return or not return?

 For months we were assured that there would be a tremendously long transition period to return to our office.
 Unfortunately, that changed and we were instead given a 30 day notice to return.
 For those that were hired during the pandemic from all over the country, and people like me who moved during the pandemic, this created exceptional turmoil.
-I immediately requested approval to make my job 100% work from home and exhausted every extension on the mandatory return to office policy as I could.
-Ultimately, senior management never even rendered a decision on my remote work request!
+I immediately requested approval to make my job 100% work from home or at least have more time to move the 1000 miles back to the office.
+Ultimately, senior management never even rendered a decision on my requests.
 So, by default, my last day of work was the last day we were allowed to work from home without a 100% work from home agreement in place.

 What’s the takeaway here?